reillychase/pokerstars-api/README.md

 I recommend using a throwaway email address so you can give this script access to your email via POP3 to get the PIN for login

-I wrote this script so I can automatically export hand history on a cron job every half hour
+I wrote this script so I can automatically export hand history on a cron job

 Even though the API call for export_hands is for 7 days of hand history, in my experience PokerStars only sends 200 hands max, so I run it on a cron every 15 minutes to make sure I always get all hands while playing on iOS

+I am working on adding more features, the latest is check_balance

+Feel free to collab